ksri9036/Advanced-C-Lab-Manual/module9.md

-## EXP NO 3A : C PROGRAM TO DISPLAY STACK ELEMENTS USING AN ARRAY.
+# EXP NO:11 C PROGRAM TO DISPLAY STACK ELEMENTS USING AN ARRAY.

 ## Aim:
 To write a C program to display stack elements using an array.
 ## Algorithm:
 1. Include Necessary Header Files
 2. Declare Global Variables